opensearch-project/documentation-website/_search-plugins/knn/knn-index.md

 ### x64 architecture
 <!-- vale on -->

-For the x64 architecture, three different versions of the Faiss library are built and shipped with the artifact:
+For the x64 architecture, the following versions of the Faiss library are built and shipped with the artifact:

 - `libopensearchknn_faiss.so`: The non-optimized Faiss library without SIMD instructions.
 - `libopensearchknn_faiss_avx512.so`: The Faiss library that contains AVX512 SIMD instructions.
 - `libopensearchknn_faiss_avx2.so`: The Faiss library that contains AVX2 SIMD instructions.

-The Faiss library order of performance is AVX512, AVX2, generic.
+When using the Faiss library, the performance ranking is: AVX512 > AVX2 > no optimization.
+{: .note }

 If your hardware supports AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx512.so` library at runtime.

 If your hardware supports AVX2 but doesn't support AVX512, the k-NN plugin loads the `libopensearchknn_faiss_avx2.so` library at runtime.

-To disable AVX512 and AVX2 and load the non-optimized Faiss library (`libopensearchknn_faiss.so`), specify the `knn.faiss.avx512.disabled` and `knn.faiss.avx2.disabled` static settings as `true` in `opensearch.yml` (defaults are `false`).
+To disable the AVX512 and AVX2 SIMD instructions and load the non-optimized Faiss library (`libopensearchknn_faiss.so`), specify the `knn.faiss.avx512.disabled` and `knn.faiss.avx2.disabled` static settings as `true` in `opensearch.yml` (by default, both of these are `false`).

 Note that to update a static setting, you must stop the cluster, change the setting, and restart the cluster.
 For more information, see [Static settings]({{site.url}}{{site.baseurl}}/install-and-configure/configuring-opensearch/index/#static-settings).